 I know exactly what those goals are and what needs to happen before I can achieve them.
 I know what I need to do every day and I do them.
 I am committed and I keep pressing forward.
 When things get overwhelming, I take time to think, evaluate where I am and make changes if needed.
 Some days are easier than others but the achievement is worth it.

-Check out what Kevin Na had to say about his road to becoming a PGA Tour Player in the video below and then use the worksheet to start setting some goals for yourself.
+Click here to learn about the road Kevin Na took to become a PGA Tour Player and then use the worksheet to start setting some goals for yourself.

 First Tee Healthy Habit: Vision